An official adult now! Have fun!

 Downtown Fats – A new bar in a familiar and stylish place (the former Rockey’s Dueling Piano Bar).

-Madrina’s – A Cuban-American cocktail bar specializing in fine rums, classic, and original cocktails, was recently voted one of the Top Ten New Cocktail Bars in the Eastern United States.
+Madrina’s – A Cuban-American cocktail bar specializing in fine rums along with classic and original cocktails.
+It was recently voted one of the Top Ten New Cocktail Bars in the Eastern United States.

-White Buffalo – One of the newer bars that have opened in the downtown area.
-Serves up cocktails, beers and finger foods
+White Buffalo – One of the newer bars opened in the downtown area, serving up cocktails, beer, and finger foods.
+Thursday is Latin Night.

-Salty Dog Saloon – The Salty Dog is one of those places students cannot wait to go to when they are of age.
-Offering up over 80 imported brews from all over the world, finger foods, pizza, and sandwiches.
-Happy hour specials served every day from 4-7 during fall and spring semesters.
-Not a place to dress up- somewhat of a dive bar
+Salty Dog Saloon – The Salty Dog is one of those places students head for as soon as they are of age.
+The allure includes over 80 imported brews from all over the world, finger foods, pizza, and sandwiches.
+Happy hour specials are served every day from 4-7 pm during fall and spring semesters.
+Not a place to dress up — kind of a quintessential college dive bar.

 Gainesville has also become a mecca for breweries.
 Here are the top ones: